 This privacy notice (Privacy Notice) sets out the ways in which we, The Imagination Group Limited and Imagination Europe Limited (we, us, our), collect and use your personal data (your personal information) in connection with our businesses.
 It also explains what rights you have to access or change your personal data.
+IF YOU ARE DEALING WITH OUR AUSTRALIAN SUBSIDIARY, IMAGINATION (AUSTRALIA) PTY LTD, PLEASE CLICK HERE FOR THE APPROPRIATE PRIVACY NOTICE.

 We are the data controller in relation to the personal data processed in accordance with this Privacy Notice (except where this Privacy Notice explains otherwise).
 This Privacy Notice and our procedures have been developed in line with the requirements of the EU General Data Protection Regulation, the Data Protection Act 2018 and other applicable national law (Data Protection Law).